PhilipMur/C-Sharp-Multi-Threaded-Port-Scanner/CONTRIBUTING.md

 Contribution

-Thank you for considering contribution to the Serial-Comm-Tester Project!
+Thank you for considering contribution to the Multi-Threaded-Port-Scanner Project!
 How to contribute?

 It's very simple!